 That socialist model is not impossible.
 Just consider the old British NHS system that Tory Prime Minister Margaret Thatcher, and those who followed her, dismantled.

 Governments pump public funds to privately-owned universities but insufficiently to meet both their running costs and the profits of shareholders.
 Students must sink themselves in debt to pay university fees, repayable over the rest of their lives.
 Meanwhile the private sector is creaming off university discoveries through targeted ‘sponsorship’.
 On the other hand, government awards colossal contracts and huge payments for medicines to big Pharma.
 Big Pharma in turn use such guaranteed income streams from government to build their own fully privately-owned research facilities.

 The private sector is milking the public purse for profit from every conceivable angle.
 Working-class and poor people who need medicines suffer.
 This is the reality of modern-day capitalism.

-Those who recognise this truth need to get active and join the fight to build a global movement, rooted in the working-class and youth, which will usher in a better, socialist world.
+Those who recognise this truth must get active and join the fight.
+We must build a global movement, rooted in the working-class and youth, which will usher in a better, socialist world.